 - Session at our headquarters in Pottsville PA, approximately 3-5 hours

-- Stylist on hand for touch-ups and changes deemed necessary
+- Stylist on hand during the entire session for touch-ups and changes deemed necessary

 - Lunch or dinner nearby included in session, model’s schedule permitting